 Mary writes about her thesis:

-Research interests: Applications of restorative justice and responsive regulation in statutory child protection, social work, and social and political institutions more broadly; formal and informal regulatory systems; and regulatory culture change.
+Applications of restorative justice and responsive regulation in statutory child protection, social work, and health care; formal and informal regulatory systems; multilevel regulation; regulatory culture change; relational theory & restorative communities.

 As the NSW government considers control orders on terrorism suspects as young as 14, researchers from the Australian Intervention Support Hub (AISH